 The limited availability of an educator due to being on leave may also mean that a Student Learning Objective/Program Learning Objective/School Learning Objective (SLO), Artifacts, and Survey may need to be, at a minimum, revised or, in extraordinary situations, exempted, at the discretion of the district.

-Required MyLearningPlan Process for Summative Year Repeat Evaluation Cycle: This requires creating a new evaluation type that includes a summative data pull of 4 years.
+Required Frontline Process for Summative Year Repeat Evaluation Cycle: This requires creating a new evaluation type that includes a summative data pull of 4 years.

 - Zero instance Summative Report form/element.
-To do this go to the user’s process view, locate the Summative Performance component, click the gear and change the instance to zero.
+To do this go to the user’s Process View, locate the Summative Performance component, click the gear icon, and change the instance to zero.

 - Finalize all other forms.
 Some forms may have content while others may be finalized empty.
 Finalizing blank forms in this situation is acceptable.